wbhoomika/16April23-MLSA-OS-Talk/README.md

 git checkout -b your-branch-name
 ```

-* Make your changes in "Python Projects" folder.
+* Make your changes in your "folder.
 * Commit and push your code.

 ```markdown